 - Take extra precautions during allergy season to avoid chronic inflammation of the delicate skin around your eyes.

 How to Treat Eye Wrinkles

-Ok, so now we’ve talked about how to prevent eye wrinkles, but the reality is that as we age some fine lines and wrinkles are inevitable.
+Ok, so now we’ve talked about how to prevent eye wrinkles, but the reality is that some fine lines and wrinkles are inevitable as we age.
 So what can we do to treat eye wrinkles when they do appear?